 Skip to main content

-In general, gaming on Linux used to be limited to the few FOSS games available for the operating system, which is no longer the case, and it has seen steady growth over the past few years.
+In general, Linux gaming used to be limited to the few FOSS games available for the operating system, but this is no longer the case, and it has seen steady growth over the past few years.
 With major companies like Valve providing Steam for Linux, Proton, the development of DXVK, the continuous work put into Wine by its developers, and Indie game developers creating games with Linux support out-of-the-box, the amount of fun for Linux continues to expand.

 This post will be pt.
 1.